 That makes perfect sense in the story: Strangers meet and strike up unexpected alliances; in the end, they go their separate ways, but changed forever by those they met.

 I Googled this proverb and found it quoted mainly by travel bloggers—referring to strangers they befriend on the road.
 No surprise, as we tend to approach strangers more readily while traveling.
 We’re more open to novelty.
 Long term, we remember those chance encounters because they’re highlights in the defined mental “album” of a trip.

 It resonated with me, the idea that travel companionship, viewed from a lifetime perspective, is ultimately compassion.
 But I found myself expanding the definition of “travel.”

 Most people enjoy traveling.
 Granted, a good trip means different things to different people (Waikiki vacation?
 Gap-year backpacking across Europe?
 Solo retreat in wilderness?).
 But the common thread is finding a different sense of self away from home.

-I recently read a WSJ piece, “The Let’s-Sell-Our-House-And-See-the-World-Retirement,” about a California couple, Lynne, 70, and Tim, 66, Martin, who sold their house and now live “home free” around the world (for comparably less than before).
+I recently read a WSJ piece, “The Let’s-Sell-Our-House-And-See-the-World-Retirement,” about a California couple, Lynne, 70, and Tim, 66, Martin, who sold their house and now live “home free” around the world (for comparably less than before, living off of their gold IRA).
 Self-described “senior gypsies,” they decided that they’re happier on the road, setting up house every few months.
 Their switch from a conventional upper-middle-class lifestyle to a nomadic one isn’t common (and might strike you as either very unsettling or very liberating!).

 It’s common to experience heightened joie de vivre in foreign settings.
 We grasp the rarity and transience of being there.
 At home, we somehow stop seeing it: the specialness of a place and a time that won’t last forever.